Need practical help after an accident?

 3. Do not admit fault or apologise

-It’s best not to admit fault or apologise at the scene of an accident.
-Even a simple apology can be taken as an admission of liability by insurers, claims handlers, or solicitors, which may affect your no-claims bonus.
+It is usually sensible not to discuss fault or make assumptions at the scene of an accident.
+Even a well-meant apology can sometimes be interpreted as an admission of liability, which may complicate later conversations with insurers, claims handlers, or solicitors and could affect how your no-claims bonus is treated.
 Instead, remain calm and use neutral, practical phrases that show concern without assigning blame.
-For example, you might say, ‘Is everyone all right?’, ‘Shall we exchange contact and insurance details?’, or ‘I’m unable to comment on what happened; I’ll provide the facts to my insurer.’
-These responses help keep things straightforward while protecting your position.
+For example, you might say, ‘Is everyone all right?’, ‘Shall we exchange contact and insurance details?’, or ‘I’ll provide the facts to my insurer.’
+These responses help keep things straightforward while the evidence is reviewed.

 Rather than discussing fault at the scene, focus on calmly collecting impartial evidence.
 Take several photographs showing the positions and damage to vehicles, any skid marks, road signs, and the condition of the road, including weather and any obstructions.
 Note down each registration number, the make of each vehicle, and any visible items on lorries.
 Exchange your name, address, vehicle registration, and insurance details with all involved parties, and ask witnesses for their contact information.